Alex-Rafter/shortlist-plus/readme.md

 #### Intro
-Use Local Text on any repeater or used vehcile details page to add text that will update in tandem with the vehicles's add / remove state.
+Use Local Text on any repeater or used vehicle details page to add text that will update in tandem with the vehicles's add / remove state.
 Useful for adding messages such as 'add to shortlist' / 'added to shortlist' on vehicle cards.

 ```html